casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 The Rust Casper Client
 ^^^^^^^^^^^^^^^^^^^^^^

 In this document, we will use the Rust Casper client to transfer tokens.
-You can find the client in the `casper-node repository <https://github.com/casper-network/casper-node/tree/release-1.0.0/client>`_.
+You can find the client on `crates.io <https://crates.io/crates/casper-client>`_.

 Run the commands below to install the Casper client on most flavors of Linux, Ubuntu, and macOS.
 You will need the nightly version of the compiler.